TeresaCastle/AppiumFramework/README.md

 The project contains a framework for running Appium.
 Each branch is platform specific, so iOSFramework branch is specific to running automation on iOS and so forth.

-The Framework was made using IntelliJ on MacOS, so file path's mentioned in code may need to be adjusted
+The Framework was made using IntelliJ on MacOS, so file path's mentioned in code may need to be adjusted.

+For anyone unfamiliar with automation, I have added detailed comments to nearly every line of code.
+I would highly suggest going through the tests in place and reading the comments for every line to understand what their purpose is.

 ## Installation